alexandralangton/LinkedInPreviewGenerator/README.md

 ### Notes

-This site features api calls to a custom Google JSON search API to return the desired information.
+This site features requests to a custom Google JSON search API to return the desired information.

 If were to continue on this project I would add in the ability to search through the top results, in case the primary result isn't the desired LinkedIn profile.
-I would also implement the ability to see and clear previous search results, rather than only one at a time.
+I would also implement the ability to see and clear previous search results, rather than only viewing one at a time.

 I have set up this repo in a way that lends itself to additional routes and a profile card history being added.